millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 >>> divide(0)
 An error occurred

-.. note:: Bonus: more error catching
+.. admonition:: Bonus: more error catching

     ``try`` and ``except`` are the basics of error catching in python.
 Other elements like ``else`` and ``finally`` along with error-specific catching can be very useful when working with large programs.
 Here is an example with all of them together.